 The Applicant has consulted with and will continue consulting with owners of overhead and underground utilities within the Facility Site.
-As a result of such consultations and independent assessments, the Applicant has identified and mapped existing overhead and underground major facilities for electric, gas and telecommunications within 5 miles of the Facility Site (see Figure 3-4).
-As detailed in Exhibit 20 (Effects on Communications), the Applicant has not yet initiated negotiations for communication interconnection for the Facility.
+As a result of such consultations and independent assessments, the Applicant has identified and mapped existing overhead and underground major facilities for electric, gas and telecommunications within 5-miles of the Facility Site (see Figure 3-4).
+As detailed in Exhibit 20 (Effects on Communications), the Applicant has not yet initiated negotiations for communication interconnection (for the Facility.
 The Applicant notes that business grade broadband internet service is available near and adjacent to the Facility Site to any customer with a property interest at that location.
 No upgrades to the system are required to provide this service.
-According to the NYSDEC Division of Mineral Resources Oil and Gas Database, there are 32 mapped oil and gas wells within 5 miles of the Facility Site.
-These wells include six plugged wells, seven unplugged wells, and 19 wells identified as Not Drilled (see Figure 3-4).
+According to the NYSDEC Division of Mineral Resources Oil and Gas Database, no NYSDEC-regulated wells are located within the Facility Site.
 In addition, the Applicant contracted Westwood Professional Services, Inc. to conduct a Magnetometer survey to further assess the potential for oil and gas wells within the Facility Site.
 The Magnetometer Survey Memorandum is provided as Appendix 3-B and the results of the survey are presented in Section (u) of Exhibit 3 (Location of Facilities and Surrounding Land Use).
-As discussed in Exhibit 3, the magnetometer survey identified two locations (anomalies) within the Facility Site, both anomalies were identified during ground truthing as water wells (see Appendix 3-B)
+As discussed in Exhibit 3, the magnetometer survey identified three locations (anomalies) within the Facility Site two of these anomalies were identified as the remains of structures by the applicable landowners and one anomaly was identified as a potential oil and gas well (see Appendix 3-B).

 The Applicant will construct the Facility to avoid interference with existing above ground systems within the Facility Site by installing collection lines underground to the extent practicable.
 Known underground utility locations will be marked prior to construction in these areas to avoid any impact to existing infrastructure.
-The Applicant will also become a member of Udig NY and contact all pipeline operations within the Facility Site, and landowners within the zone of safe siting clearance, consistent with 16 NYCRR Section 1100-6.4(f) and (g) requirements to further minimize potential impacts to underground facilities during construction.
+The Applicant will also become a member of dig safely and contact all pipeline operations within the Facility Site, and landowners within the zone of safe siting clearance, consistent with 19 NYCRR § 900-6.4(f) and (g) requirements to further minimize potential impacts to underground facilities during construction.
 Thus, impacts to existing utilities and infrastructure are not anticipated as a result of construction and operation of the proposed Facility.

-(a) Compliance with Local, State, and Federal Laws and Regulations
+(e) Compliance with Local, State, and Federal Laws and Regulations